Louis-Michel Aury: Settlement in Old Providence and Saint Catherine islands

 On 4 July 1818 Aury captured Old Providence Island (Isla de Providencia) in the western Caribbean with the help of 400 men and 14 ships.
 He found the island populated by white English-speaking Protestants and their slaves.
 Aury, Agostino Codazzi, and his team used the islands as his new base from which to pursue Central American independence and founded a settlement with a thriving economy based on captured Spanish cargo, while unsuccessfully trying to rebuild good relations with Bolívar.
 Under orders of Aury, Agostino Codazzi established the Fort Libertad on Saint Catherine Island.

 Project to conquer Panama for France

 With the merchants of Kingston, Benoît Chassériau and Jean-Baptiste Pavageau and the privateer shipowner Jean-Baptiste de Novion, Aury had imagined in 1820 conquering Panama, then the possession of Spain.
 This project aimed to give France the means to strengthen and secure its trade in this region of the world.
-Unofficially, the Minister of the Navy and the Colonies, Pierre-Barthélémy Portal, declined their bold offer.
+Unofficially, the Minister of the Navy and the Colonies, Pierre-Barthélémy Portal d'Albarèdes, declined their bold offer.